jesutomorak/pioneer-p3dx-robot-navigation/README.md

 These framework files and libraries are not included in this repository.
-To run the project, place `LabExercises.java` and `Run.java` in the original university framework project, configure the Pioneer/ARIA simulator or robot connection and run `Run.java`.
+To run the project, place `LabExercises.java` and `Run.java` in the original framework project, configure the Pioneer/ARIA simulator or robot connection and run `Run.java`.

 ## Scope